Who We Are

 NTCC is a Restoration Movement church.
 We believe in one God, existing as the Father, Son and Holy Spirit.
 We believe God is the Creator - sustainer of the world, the universe and everything in it.
 We believe Jesus is the Son of God, and was born of the Virgin Mary.
 We believe Jesus lived a sinless life, and He died on the cross for our sins.
 He conquered death and rose on the third day to sit on the right hand of God the Father.
 We believe Jesus will return to claim those who have come to know Him as their Savior.

-To be a Christian, one must believe and confess that Jesus Christ is the Son of God whom God has raised from the dead (Romans 10:9), he/she confess they are a sinner (1 John 1:9 & Romans 3:23), he/she must repent of their sins (Acts 2:38), he/she put their faith and trust in the blood of Jesus shed on the cross (Colossians 2:13-15 & Galatians 2:16) believing it purifies them of their sin (1 John 1:7) and makes them holy in the sight of God the Father (Romans 5:1), and be baptized in obedience to Jesus' command (Matthew 3:15 & Mark 16:16) for the forgiveness of their sins and to receive the gift of the Holy Spirit (Acts 2:38).
+To be a Christian, one must believe and confess that Jesus Christ is Lord and the Son of God whom God has raised from the dead (Romans 10:9), confess they are a sinner (1 John 1:9 & Romans 3:23), must repent of their sins (Acts 2:38), put their faith and trust in the blood of Jesus shed on the cross (Colossians 2:13-15 & Galatians 2:16) believing it purifies them of their sin (1 John 1:7) and gives them a right relationship with God the Father (Romans 5:1), and be baptized (immersed in water) in obedience to Jesus' command (Matthew 3:15 & Mark 16:16) for the forgiveness of their sins and to receive the gift of the Holy Spirit (Acts 2:38).

 Our History